On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds

-then there exist cusps of $\mathcal{M}$, keeping some other cusps complete, strongly geometrically isolated (SGI) from the rest cusps of $\mathcal{M}$. \end{theorem} Strong geometric isolation\footnote{For simplicity, let us still denote this by ``SGI".} was first introduced by W. Neumann and A. Reid in \cite{rigidity}, and later further studied by D. Calegari \cite{calegari, calegari2}.
-Simply put, it means there exists a set of cusps of a manifold moves independently without affecting the rest cusps.
-In the case, its A-polynomial $\mathcal{X}$ is represented as the product of two varieties of lower dimensions, that is, $\mathcal{X}=\mathcal{X}_1\times \mathcal{X}_2$, and so one easily finds $\mathcal{X}^{oa}=\emptyset$.
-(See Theorem \ref{20041602}.)
-However, $\mathcal{X}^{oa}=\emptyset$ does not necessarily mean SGI but a slightly weaker version of SGI according to Theorem \ref{19082701}.
-See Section \ref{SGI} for the definitions of SGI and its generalization as well as further discussions around them.
+The term \textit{strong geometric isolation} (SGI) was first introduced by W. Neumann and A. Reid in \cite{rigidity}, and later further studied by D. Calegari \cite{calegari, calegari2}.
+Simply put, it means there exists a set of cusps of a manifold that moves independently without affecting the remaining cusps.
+In this case, its holonomy variety $\mathcal{X}$ is represented as the product of two varieties of lower dimensions, that is, $\mathcal{X}=\mathcal{X}_1\times \mathcal{X}_2$, and so one easily finds $\mathcal{X}^{oa}=\emptyset$.
+(See Proposition \ref{20041602}.)
+However, $\mathcal{X}^{oa}=\emptyset$ does not necessarily mean SGI but instead a slightly broader one according to Theorem \ref{19082701}.

+We postpone the definitions of SGI and its generalization as well as further discussions around them until Section \ref{SGI}.

-Theorem \ref{19082701} is an extension of the following proved in \cite{jeon1}: \begin{theorem} Let $\mathcal{M}$ is a $2$-cusped hyperbolic $3$-manifold having rationally independent cusp shapes.
+Theorem \ref{19082701} is an extension of the following theorem proved by the author: \begin{theorem} \cite{jeon1} Let $\mathcal{M}$ be a $2$-cusped hyperbolic $3$-manifold having rationally independent cusp shapes.
 Then $\mathcal{X}^{oa}=\emptyset$ if and only if two cusps of $\mathcal{M}$ are SGI to each other. \end{theorem}